Cart 0

 Board Member

-Michelle Banks is a Los Angeles local with twenty five years of small volunteer museum experience, and a retired fire service professional with over thirty years of emergency medical and emergency management experience.
+Michelle Banks has over twenty five years of small museum volunteer experience and is a retired fire service professional with over thirty years of emergency medical and emergency management experience.
 Embodying the pioneering spirit of the African-American firefighter, Michelle Banks joined the Los Angeles Fire Department (LAFD) as a Paramedic in 1984.
 She is the LAFD’s third uniformed African-American woman, second African-American female Paramedic, and the first Special Assistant to the Fire Chief.
 Michelle is Co-Founder and President of the African American Firefighter Museum.

 Ms. Banks’ dedication to enhancing the community’s well-being has been acknowledged by a variety of sources, including a 2023 Los Angeles County Commendation from Supervisor Solis, California Senator Curren D. Prices Jr.s’ 2013 Hero Award, and the Los Angeles City Women of Courage Award in 2000.
 She is a licensed State of California Paramedic; and has earned a MA in Organizational Leadership from Woodbury University and a BS in Community Health Administration from the University of California, Davis.